PE and School Sport Funding

 We also compete in the Liverpool Outdoor Athletics on an individual student basis and we are proud to boast many individual Liverpool Champions.
 In the last four years children from our school have won a total of 22 individual Liverpool Championships Winners medals, and twice have broken Liverpool Outdoor Athletics Individual Records.
 The year 5 boys team has also taken second place overall in the first year we competed in the outdoor competition.
 Our Boys 100m Relay team beat a record that stood for 20 years in 2011.

 During the 2013/2014 season one of our athletes also became the fastest boys 75m runner breaking a record that had stood for the last 22 years.
+Unfortunately, we were unable to participate in the outdoor athletics season this year because of the refurbishment of the Wavertree track site.

 Our KS1 children regularly compete in multi-sports festivals and competitions.